damianhakert/damianhakert.github.io/source/strategy/index.md

 4. Become the most popular SaaS solution for public repositories (easier to overcome network effects if people already use GitLab.com for private repositories)

-5. All knowledge workers contributing via GitLab (make GitLab much more user friendly)
+5. All knowledge workers contributing via GitLab (need to make the git workflow much more user friendly)

 ## Assumptions